tweag/HaskellR/docs/docs/differences-repl-source.md

 ---
+title: Differences when using H from compiled Haskell modules
 id: differences-repl-source
 ---

-# Differences when using H from compiled Haskell modules

 There are two ways to use `inline-r`.
 The simplest is at an interactive prompt, such as H or IHaskell, for interacting with R in